oka-tan/reisen/README.md

 See config.example.toml and follow along with the comments

 Reisen will look for a configuration file
-- Wherever the environment variable `REISEN_CONFIG` says a file is
+- wherever the environment variable `REISEN_CONFIG` says a file is
-- At ./config.toml wherever you started reisen from
+- at ./config.toml wherever you started reisen from in that order

 ## Deployment
-Reisen needs a postgres user with `SELECT` on the posts table and network access to your Lnx instance
+Reisen needs a postgres user with `SELECT` on the posts table, network access to your Lnx instance and just enough filesystem permissions to write the robots.txt file at ./static/robots.txt

-Strongly consider giving reisen its own user with negligible filesystem permissions
+Strongly consider giving reisen its own user with negligible filesystem permissions, preferrably just the robots.txt file

-For DMCA reasons, reisen expects to always be run behind a reverse proxy, so configuring TLS in it will involve a bit of code
+For DMCA reasons, reisen expects to always be run behind a reverse proxy, so configuring TLS in it directly will involve a bit of code